STFN

 About this site

-I believe transparency is very important and missing in today’s Internet, so full disclosure: This blog is meant to be as light as possible, does not use any cookies, and only stores the chosen colour theme in the browser’s local storage.
+I believe transparency is very important and missing in today’s Internet, so full disclosure: I am not using AI in any way to write this blog.
+This blog is meant to be as light as possible, does not use any cookies, and only stores the chosen colour theme in the browser’s local storage.
 I am not using Google Analytics.
-I am only collecting the most rudimentary information about you, the person visiting this site, using GoatCounter, and only because I like graphs and data, this information is not shared with any third party.
-Any links to products provided on this page are not affiliate links and I am not sponsored by any organization.
+I am only collecting the most rudimentary information about you, the person visiting this site, using GoatCounter and Umami, and only because I like graphs and data, this information is not shared with any third party.
+Any links to products provided on this page are not affiliate links, unless clearly marked, and I am not sponsored by any organization.

 If you find anything on this site contradicting what I stated above, please let me know.